 geothermal springs.
 The rates for the sole access to the hot springs range from $4 to $10 for the adults.
 Kids up to 4 years enter for free.
 One hour in the private pools costs $5.

 The accommodations of Miracle Hot Springs are just as fashionable as the pools and the relaxing massages.
 People who enjoy a luxurious touch during their trip will appreciate the Glamping Domes, which still include commodities such as Heat and AC.
-If you have more rustic tastes, you can pitch your tent at the camping facilities of the resort.
+If you have more rustic tastes, you can pitch your big tent and mount your camping cot at the camping facilities of the resort.

 These hot springs are located in the town of Paradise.
 Is it just a coincidence?
 The Trinity hot springs look like heaven, no doubt.
 The resort includes lodging in hotel rooms, adorable wooden cabins, and a campground.

 The warm pools are surrounded by the wild nature of southern Idaho.
 The temperatures range from 32° to 44° Celsius.

 The spring waters are also by the hot springs, full of beneficial minerals -the resort even sells it to visitors.

 Guests of the Trinity Hot Springs can also enjoy yoga and meditation classes, as well as the SPA.
 The SPA offers massages and reflexology treatments too.
 The membership program allows you special access to all the facilities and it is a way to contribute to the preservation of the hot springs.